kevmille/kevmille.github.io/README.md

 Web Developer, Server Administrator, ICT Teacher
 ------------------------------------------------

 Former US Marine and Disabled Veteran.
 RPCV Kazakhstan.
 Japanese Amerasian.
 Former AWS Scout.
 Weightlifter.
 Astro.
 SvelteKit.
 QwikCity.
 Headless Wordpress.
 Headless Ghost.
 Directus.
 Hygraph.
 Tailwind CSS.
 Pocketbase.
 Supabase.
-Startup: LONESTAR EdTech.
-Project: MyKaiwa.
-Founder.
-STEM Teacher.

-*   🌍  I'm based in Washington, USA.
-Will relocate to Dallas, Texas, in March 2023.
+*   🌍  I'm based in Dallas, Texas, as of March 2023.
 *   ✉️  You can contact me at [kevin@sasebotech.com](mailto:kevin@sasebotech.com).
-*   🚀  I'm currently working on Lone Star EdTech, my startup for MyKaiwa.
+*   🚀  I'm currently working on LONESTAR EdTech, my startup for MyKaiwa.
 I will participate with the Founder Institute in March 2023.
 *   🧠  I'm learning SvelteKit + Supabase.
 I will study Pocketbase after it reaches a stable release.
 *   🤝  I'm open to collaborating on Headless WordPress integrations, particularly with Astro, Next.js, or Sveltekit.
 If you want to use headless Ghost, let me know.
 *   ⚡  I lived in Vietnam (HCMC) for 18 years, Kazakhstan (Almaty and Karatau) for 5 years, and China (Shanghai) for 1 year.